• Skip to main content

 Michelangelo | Unfinished Sculpture | Gallerie Michel-Ange, Room 403

-Michelangelo was commissioned by Pope Julius II to build his ambitious tomb but was not completely finished.
-He put tremendous effort into the tomb but the project was overly ambitious for Julius II’s age and finances.
-The centerpiece is and a dozen other parts were completed and live a quiet life in Saint Peter in Chains Church of Rome.
+Michelangelo was commissioned by Pope Julius II to build his ambitious tomb, but it was not completely finished.
+He put tremendous effort into the tomb; however, the project was overly ambitious for Julius II’s age and finances.
+The centerpiece and a dozen other parts were completed and live a quiet life in the Saint Peter in Chains Church of Rome.

-There is very little symbolism in these unfinished works to lead us to Michelangelo’s intentions but it can be agreed that they are an expression of suppression in some form.
+There is very little symbolism in these unfinished works to lead us to Michelangelo’s intentions, but it can be agreed that they are an expression of suppression in some form.
 Suppression of artistic freedom, suppression of sexuality, or of many things to come.
-The Louvre website made an interesting reference to Michelangelo’s fear of what will come after his patron, Julius II’s, death.
+The Louvre website made an interesting reference to Michelangelo’s fear of what would come after his patron Julius II’s death.

 Antonio Canova | Carrara Marble | 1797 | Dept of Sculptures

 Antonio Canova is one of the greatest sculptors of all history.
-Had he lived in the 16th or 17 century he would have likely garnered much more fame when the market for great construction was larger.
+Had he lived in the 16th or 17th century, he would likely have garnered much more fame when the market for great construction was larger.
 That said, his stunning works are dispersed in the world’s great museums such as the Louvre and Hermitage (St. Petersburg).

-The ancient story of Cupid & Psyche is unclear with wide variations but the general theme is that Pysche, female, represents the human soul.
+The ancient story of Cupid and Psyche is unclear with wide variations, but the general theme is that Pysche, female, represents the human soul.
 Cupid, male, represents our desires and the perfect union between these two “beings” is the perfect marriage of life.

-The statue is not very old dating back a little over 200 years.
-You have to imagine that it was commissioned by an American Colonel, John Campbell, so it is more recent than most.
-Canova achieves an unreal softness of his statue that is unparalleled in his era.
-Its composition is of the same two figures as my number four choice which are located right next to each other.
+The statue is not very old, dating back a little over 200 years.
+You have to imagine that it was commissioned by an American Colonel, John Campbell, so it’s more recent than most.
+Canova achieves an unreal softness in his statue that is unparalleled in his era.
+Its composition depicts the same two figures as my number four choice, which are located right next to each other.

 4. Psyche Revived by Cupid’s Kiss